Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 Default Settings and Customization

-The momentum squeeze indicator comes with default parameters that work pretty well for most timeframes and markets:
+The default parameters work well across most timeframes and markets:

 - Bollinger Band Length: 20 periods